lachrymator/RF-Score/rescoring2/README.md

 0) PDBbind v2013 refined set (N = 2959) minus PDBbind v2012 refined set (N = 2897).
 Both sets have 2576 complexes in common.
 The 3rv4 protein consists of two Cs atoms which Vina does not support.
 Therefore this test set has N = 2959 - 2576 - 1 = 382 complexes.

 1) PDBbind v2002 refined set (N = 800).
 The 1tha protein fails PDB-to-PDBQT conversion by prepare_receptor4.py.
 The 1lkk, 1mfi, 7std, 1cet, 2std, 1els, 1c3x ligands fail PDB-to-PDBQT conversion by prepare_ligand4.py.
 Therefore this training set has N = 800 - 8 = 792 complexes.
+Note that in 584 *_protein.pdbqt's (e.g. 1gvu, 1bxo) the Ho atom type is incorrectly assigned to the HOCA atom, which is a polar hydrogen atom bonded to the OXT atom of the last residue.
+Therefore these *_protein.pdbqt's are curated by sed 's/Ho/HD/g' in batch.
+Also note that in 39 *_ligand.mol2's (e.g. 1cil, 1duv) the x, y, z coordinates are of 14.8 format instead of the official 10.4 format.

 2) PDBbind v2007 refined set (N = 1300).
 This training set has N = 1300 complexes.

 3) PDBbind v2010 refined set (N = 2061).
 The 2bo4 protein fails PDB-to-PDBQT conversion by prepare_receptor4.py.
 The 1xr8 ligand is far away from its protein.
-Therefore this training set has N = 2061 - 2 = 2059 complexes.
+The 2rio protein contains Sr atoms and the 2ov4 protein contains Cs atoms, which cannot be recognized by Vina.
+Therefore this training set has N = 2061 - 4 = 2057 complexes.

 4) PDBbind v2012 refined set (N = 2897).
 This training set has N = 2897 complexes.